Dashlane Review: Is It the Best Password Manager in 2025?

 Dashlane also has a couple of really useful extras that most competitors don’t offer — including a really good VPN with unlimited bandwidth and live dark web monitoring that provides instant alerts in case of a compromised email.

 While I’d recommend Dashlane to just about anyone, I do have a couple of complaints.
-I’d like to see it improve a couple of its features, like allowing password sharing with non-Dashlane users, and I think it’s a shame it discontinued U2F security keys as a second form of 2FA.
+I’d like to see it improve a couple of its features, like allowing password sharing with non-Dashlane users, and I think it’s a shame it discontinued U2F security keys as a second form of 2FA and its authenticator app.
 Some of Dashlane’s plans are also slightly more expensive than top competitors like 1Password and RoboForm, which offer a similar — if not better — value.

 But overall, Dashlane is a great password manager — it works pretty much perfectly, it’s packed with genuinely useful bonus features, its mobile apps are excellent, and it provides more value than most other password managers.
 Dashlane offers a free 30-day trial, and its paid plans are all backed by a risk-free 30-day money-back guarantee.